crescent-network/crescent/docs/whitepapers/marketmaker/scoring.md

 ## Parameters

-Scoring module contains following parameters :
+Scoring system references the following parameters of the market maker module :

 ### Common Parameters